alexech1989/recruit-evaluation/README.md

-# recruit-evaluation
+# recruit-evaluation (Test para desarrollador backend)
-Test para desarrollador backend
+To execute all the tests enter to the `scripts` directory and run the bash files contained in it.